Robohuskie2574/Robohuskie2574.github.io/_pages/sinfo.md

   <li>Should look good when small, such as a logo on the robot</li>
   <li>If your logo goes on the website, it should not be taller than it is wide.
 A wide logo is preferred.</li>
 </ul>
+If you don't send a logo, we will take one off your website.